About Our Forums

-The purpose of the Boston University Jewish Studies Research Forum (BUJS Forum) is to facilitate advanced research in the field of Jewish studies.
-Invited speakers include visiting and resident faculty, graduate students, and recent graduates from a wide range of disciplines.
-The Forum is multi-disciplinary and provides opportunities for resident faculty, graduate students, and post-graduates to present their work in progress, while simultaneously learning from visiting scholars.
+The purpose of the Boston University Jewish Studies Research Forum (BUJS Forum) is to facilitate advanced research in Jewish studies.
+Invited speakers include visiting and resident faculty, graduate students, and recent graduates from various disciplines.
+The Forum is multi-disciplinary and provides resident faculty, graduate students, and post-graduates opportunities to present their work while simultaneously learning from visiting scholars.

 February 24: “Voice, Audience, and Gender in the Israeli Lullaby: Notes Towards an Alternative History” with Dr. Lilach Lachman

 In her talk, Dr. Lachman presented a research project that began with the anthology of lullabies titled Yavo Gdi Zahav (“A golden lamb shall come”), published in 2015.
 The current project extends and interrogates the critical and historical contexts of the anthology.
 As against the monolingual myth conventionally associated with the cradle song, her project re-thinks the roles of mother-tongues in the shaping of the Jewish lullaby – a genre that brings to life the mother’s bodily languages materialized in diverse traditions, which, like the lulling situation itself, are repeatedly threatened.
 Dr. Lachman’s talk applied Kaja Silverman’s concept of the “blanket of sound” (1988) in order to extend the poetic and cultural reading of Hebrew lullabies to the area of voice.
 Within the cultural history of the lullaby, the female “voice” is a dominant figure.
 However, “voice”‘ is not a given; it rather manifests as a fluid construct that tends to split into different perspectives and divide into conflicting gendered aspects.